florentaden/grafana-plugins/README.md

 ## TODO

-1. Currently plugins built in dev mode only.
-There're some linting issue stop building to production mode.

-2. Currently plugin `sigrun-gnss` uses hard-coded URL to the datasource host.
+1. Currently plugin `sigrun-gnss` uses hard-coded URL to the datasource host.
 A way to configure it with environment variable would be ideal.
 However, can't find a way to support this in Grafana.